hmoxutdg/ssrpg/README.md

 > Blade of the Fallen God: Q3 completed & Q4 is a bitch
 > Q4: I'm still experimenting with this, this one is way too slow,
 > After 9 - 11 hours of loop runs in mushroom forest my current progress is [ 2 8 , 0 0 0 / 3 0 0 , 0 0 0 ]

+> Finally Got some Automation Activated.
+But still a long way ahead.
+> Plus Loop for Blade Q4 Continued with 85 Smite Damage & 4 Debuffs.